nlmarques/nlmarques/README.md

 <h1>Hi, I'm Nathaniel!</h1>

 I’m an early-career information technology support and cybersecurity professional with nearly 2 years of simulated hands-on IT and security training, focused on system hardening, vulnerability management, risk management, and security monitoring.
-I’ve recently worked with tools like Tenable Nessus and Microsoft Sentinel to identify threats and improve visibility across Windows and Linux environments.
+I'm passionate about cybersecurity and thrive on solving complex challenges through hands-on projects.
+Whether it’s vulnerability management, threat detection, or building secure environments, these labs reflect my commitment to staying sharp in an ever-evolving field.
+Feel free to explore — each project showcases the practical skills I’m building to strengthen security operations and protect digital assets.

 🚀 Check out my projects, follow my journey, and feel free to connect!